Invergordon Cruise Port Guide: 6 Unmissable Highlights for Your Visit

 Getting Around & Local Transportation

 • The city center of Invergordon is located approximately 0.3 miles (0.5 km) or a 5-minute walk from Invergordon cruise terminal and can be easily explored on foot.
+It is a small town with not much to do, which is why most passengers go to Inverness instead.

 • Invergordon railway station is located 10 minutes walk from the cruise terminal and offers daily transportation to the region’s capital Inverness, situated 25 miles (40 km) south of Invergordon.
 The train ride lasts 50 minutes.
 See the timetables on the official webpage https://www.scotrail.co.uk/